youkergav/Malbench/README.md

     ```bash
     cd malbench
     ```
-3. Install the required dependencies using [Poetry](https://python-poetry.org/):
+3. Install the required dependencies using Poetry:
     ```bash
     poetry install
     ```

-    If you don't have Poetry installed, you can install it using the instructions on the official [Poetry website](https://python-poetry.org/docs/#installation).

 ## Usage
 To use Malbench, simply run the following command inside your virtual environment: